SUI-Components/sui/packages/sui-logger/README.md

 - **`devMode` {String}** - Allows sending events to the development endpoint, Production endpoint is used by default.
 - **`...rest`** - See your Service Logger client configuration

-After initializing our tracker, we could create our logger
+After initializing our tracker, we could create our logger.

 ```js
 import {createServerLogger} from '@s-ui/logger'